UwUGreed/HackAi/README.md

 # HackAi
 This is a guide on how to host your own local, secure models that will help you navigate a cyber environment, as well as develop custom exploits.
 All models called are uncensored so be careful what questions you ask.
-Switching to a Git-based workflow is definitely the right move.
-It makes it infinitely easier for your buddies to deploy, and if you ever want to push updates to the stack, they just have to run a git pull.